IntroCSCI/colorvisionproject-stephaniegloriasm/README.md

 ## Description

 This program helps the user to read the different types of hexadecimal colors that an SVG picture could have.
 It determines the hexadecimal colors of the file that the user asked for, and it reads one file at a time, so the user would have to run the code again in order to input another file.
-Palette Analyzer with svg files

 ### v0.2 Updates

-The new update allows the program to let the user know which of the colors shown are unique, these are any colors outside the primary pallete: being blue, red, yellow, black, and white.
-In addition, whenever the size of the color is less than 6 characters on the hexadecimal, it checks and lets the user know that.
+The new update allows the program to let the user know which of the colors shown are unique, these are any colors outside the primary pallete being: blue, red, yellow, black, and white.

 ### v1.0 Updates